-- All the required assembly tools are included in the Echlon EX1 box.
+- All the required assembly tools are included in the Echelon EX1 box.

 - The EX1 parts that require assembly are; pedals, front/rear feet, seat, and handlebars.

 The assembly required for the Echelon EX1 spin bike is not particularly demanding, and if you follow the instructions included in the package it is likely that you can have your EX1 put together in as little as 20 to 30 minutes.
-Most of the parts, such as the flywheel and the handlebars, come pre-assembled, however separately packed.
+Most of the parts, such as the flywheel and the handlebars, come pre-assembled but separately packed.

 Putting these larger parts together will make up most of the construction process of the EX1.
 You will need a few tools, but nothing that is not commonly found in a household, and a little elbow grease, but if you stick to the instruction booklet constructing your EX1 spin bike should be a cinch.

-The Echelon EX1 is a high-quality offering in the mid-range tier of spin bikes, which is suitable for any home gym, studio, workout room, or otherwise.
-The EX1 has a high quality steel build which ensures that it will last, and the sturdy construction of the magnetic flywheel and belt drivetrain ensure that the EX1 can take on whatever challenges come its way.
-Flexibility and comfort are also at the forefront of the EX1’s strengths, allowing for vertical and horizontal adjustment of both the saddle and handlebars, featuring SPD compatible pedals with an optional toe cage on the other side, and offering 32 levels of magnetic resistance, making it a fitting choice for most indoor cyclists.
-However, the EX1 is held back by a couple major problems, including no integrated monitor, forcing you to not only use your own tablet, but specifically a tablet with Echelon’s own paid service means that you don’t only pay once for this EX1, at least if you want full functionality from your product, and a limited warranty.
+The Echelon EX1 is a high-quality offering in the mid-range tier of spin bikes, which is suitable for any home gym workout room.
+It has a high-quality steel build which ensures that it will last, and the sturdy construction of the electronic magnetic flywheel and belt drivetrain ensures that the EX1 can take on whatever challenges come its way.
+Flexibility and comfort are also at the forefront of the EX1’s strengths, allowing for vertical and horizontal adjustment of both the saddle.
+Featuring SPD-compatible pedals with an optional toe cage on the other side, and offering 32 levels of magnetic resistance, making it a fitting choice for most indoor cyclists.
+However, the EX1 is held back by a couple of major problems, including no integrated monitor, forcing you to not only use your own tablet but specifically pay a subscription fee if to save your daily progress on the Echelon Fit app.